-This challenge of monetizing content and turning content to cash is a daunting task.
+This challenge of video monetization and turning content to cash is a daunting task.
 You have to know the quality of your content, your audience & their purchasing power and offer more lucrative deals than the competition.

 For those making such content and revenue decisions like Rachel, here are 4 available options on an OTT, that one can go for, to gain monetary benefits: